robin-rpr/calos/doc/tutorial.rst

   uid=0(root) gid=0(root) groups=0(root),65534(nogroup)

-This shows that our UID inside the container is 0, our GID is 0, and all supplementary groups have collapsed into 65534:code:`nogroup`, because they are unmapped inside the namespace.
+This shows that our UID inside the container is 0, our GID is 0, and all supplementary groups have collapsed into 65534 :code:`nogroup`, because they are unmapped inside the namespace.
 (If :code:`id` complains about not finding names for IDs, just ignore it.)